OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable/index.en.md

 Other errors can happen at runtime:

-- target margin values can be too low, as transitions from high density margin to low margin section force the train to loose time after it has exited to high density margin section.
+- target margin values can be too low, as transitions from high density margin to low margin section force the train to lose time after it has exited to high density margin section.
 - target margin values can also be too high, as the train may not have time to slow down enough, or drive so slow as to be unacceptable.